Want to know where to find really unusual things to see in Rome?

 I mean really off the beaten track, amazing things hidden (almost) from plain view.

-While you wander around Rome checking out the major attractions, see if you can find these.
+While you wander around Rome checking out the major attractions like the Colosseum, see if you can find these.

 On a typical first-time 2-3 day visit to Rome, you may not have a chance or even the desire to look for these unusual things to see in Rome.